MadhaviMarlapati/5443-Big-Data-Ramakrishna/Program1-Writeup.md

 * YAML is more robust about embedding other serialization formats such as JSON or XML within a YAML file.
 * Right now, AJAX and other web technologies tend to use JSON.
 YAML is currently being used more for offline data processes.
+ In general, a JSON expression is going to be 30% smaller than "equivalent" XML.

 # which of the files compresses the best using zip